Betsimisaraka/react-random-quote-generator/readme.md

 -   What was your experience?

 My experience was building the quote by react router dom that we just have learned that a few weeks ago.
+In this project I still have an error in the console.
+It is about the key in every child element but I couldn't solve this error.

 -   What have you learned/improved?
     -  I have learned how to use switch and route in react.